coal0/Utilities/tkinter_autocomplete/README.md

 By default, the `tk.Listbox` widget has a width of `25` pixels and a height of `5` (items).
 The `tk.Entry` widget also has a default width of `25` pixels.
 These settings can be modified through the following class attributes:

 * `AutocompleteEntry.LISTBOX_HEIGHT`: The height to specify when creating the `tk.Listbox` widget.
-There's no need to modify this since the maximum number of entries to be displayed can be passed as an argument to `build`.
+There's no need to modify this, since the maximum number of entries to be displayed can be passed as an argument to `build`.

 * `AutocompleteEntry.LISTBOX_WIDTH`: The width to specify when creating the `tk.Listbox` widget.
 Any positive integer is valid.